ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 };
 ```

-Note: The entire JSON value to Ballerina record conversion logic is rewritten to enhance the conversion experience.
-Above-mentioned scenarios are few noticeable important changes.
+>**Note:** The entire JSON value to Ballerina record conversion logic is rewritten to enhance the conversion experience.
+The above-mentioned scenarios are a few noticeable, important changes.

 ##### Compiler API